microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 technical difficulties involved, and each with their own security risks.
-At the end of the day, the team wouldn't be comfortable shipping a mixed-elevation solution, because there's simply no way for us to be confident that we haven't introduced an escalation-of-privlege vector utilizing the Terminal.
+At the end of the day, the team wouldn't be comfortable shipping a mixed-elevation solution, because there's simply no way for us to be confident that we haven't introduced an escalation-of-privilege vector utilizing the Terminal.
 No matter how small the attack surface might be, we wouldn't be confident that there are _no_ vectors for an attack.